criteo-forks/gradle-scalatest/README.md

 Other Frameworks
 ----------------
-The default behaviour is to replace all `Test` tasks with a scalatest implementation.
+The default behaviour is to inject the task "scalatest" just before the `Test` task named "test".

-This may not be appropriate if you are migrating an existing project to scalatest.

 The `com.github.maiflai.gradle-scalatest.mode` property may be configured to support the following behaviour: